Student Affairs Racial Justice, Diversity, Equity, and Inclusion Action Plan

 RECRUITMENT & RETENTON PRACTICES

-- We will add language of diversity, equity, inclusion, and social justice to all job responsibilities and evaluations in collaboration with Human Resources.
+- Language of diversity, equity, inclusion, and social justice to all has been added to all job responsibilities and evaluations in collaboration with Human Resources.

 TRAINING AND DEVELOPMENT